gdgcloud-taipei/k8s-study-group/install-from-docker-compose.md

 This actually runs the kubelet, which in turn runs a pod that contains the other master components.

+If you running Docker for Mac/Windows, please add shared folder on `/var/lib/kubelet/`.

 Step Three: Run the service proxy

 ```